KCSU-FM: History

-July 27, 1997- A massive flood hit Fort Collins and Colorado State University was extensively damaged.
+A massive flood hit Fort Collins on July 27th, 1997 and Colorado State University was extensively damaged.
 The destruction of the radio station’s studios, equipment and offices, along with all of the Student Media (Campus TV, The Rocky Mountain Collegian newspaper, and the Silver Spruce Yearbook at the time) forced the station to relocate to the annex at the old Fort Collins High School.

-August 20, 1997- Three weeks after the flood, KCSU resumes broadcasting using donated and salvaged equipment.
+On August 20, 1997, Three weeks after the flood, KCSU resumes broadcasting using donated and salvaged equipment.
 KCSU began broadcasting from an old garage, affectionately called the “bus barn”, and staff dealt with, security issues, DJ and listener dissent, and a hurt public image caused by lower broadcast quality as a result of the flood-damaged equipment.
 Despite these setbacks, KCSU won several radio awards and the title of the Fort Collins Coloradoan’s Best of Fort Collins.

-January 5, 1999- KCSU moved back to campus and became operational at its current location.
+On January 5, 1999, KCSU moved back to campus and became operational at its current location.

 KCSU resumed broadcast operations in a new, state-of-the-art radio studio, one of the best equipped in Colorado.
 Broadcast quality dramatically improved thanks to new digital signal processors, better production equipment, and a new broadcast board.
 New production facilities and a performance studio were added to KCSU, as well as new office space.

-August 1, 2008- KCSU and the rest of Student Media (Collegian, CTV, College Avenue) became a 501c3, not-for-profit organization independent from the University called The Rocky Mountain Student Media Corp.

-May 4, 2013- KCSU and the rest of Student Media began their move to their temporary home while the Colorado State University Student Center undergoes renovations.

-May 10, 2013- At 12:36 PM MST, KCSU began broadcasting from its new location, 706 S College Ave.
-Suite 207.
+On August 1, 2008, KCSU and the rest of Student Media (Collegian, CTV, College Avenue) became a 501c3, not-for-profit organization independent from the University called The Rocky Mountain Student Media Corp.
+In May 2013, KCSU and the rest of Student Media began their move to their temporary home while the Colorado State University Student Center undergoes renovations.
+KCSU began broadcasting from its new location, 706 S College Ave.
+Suite 207 later in the month.
+KCSU moved back to the Student Center in September of 2014.

-September 22, 2014- KCSU Returned their broadcast operations to the Lory Student Center after renovations to the building were completed.

-July 2017- KCSU established our new mission statement: "The mission of KCSU is to train students to collaboratively operate a radio station that creates and delivers content that informs and inspires our listeners."